 - A bit heavy at 1.54 lbs

 - Medium-quality camera

-Often referred to as the “Cadillac of tablets”, the Microsoft Surface Pro 6 is so powerful and versatile, it can essentially replace a laptop.
-Seniors who prefer the Windows operating system, need a device for work productivity, and don’t mind shelling out a little more money can look no further.
-The Microsoft Surface Pro 6 has a large, 12.3-inch screen, but weighs less than two pounds.
-Its Core i5-8250U processor means you can run multiple programs with ease and reliability.
-An optional keyboard and Surface Pen come at an extra cost, but can make typing easier.
-LaptopMag gave the Microsoft Surface Pro 6 4.5 stars; CNet.com gave it an 8.2 overall rating, and it has a 4.7-star rating on Amazon.
-The Microsoft Surface Pro 6 starts at $919.00.
+One of the best (and most expensive) tablets out there, Microsoft Surface tablets are powerful enough to serve as a full-blown laptop replacement.
+Seniors who prefer the Windows operating system, need a device for work productivity, and don’t mind shelling out a little more money can look no further than the Surface Pro 8.
+It has a large, 13-inch screen, but weighs less than two pounds.
+Its Core i7 processor means you can run multiple programs with ease and reliability.
+An optional keyboard and Surface Pen come at an extra cost but can make typing easier.
+PCMag gave the Microsoft Surface Pro 8 4 stars; TechRadar gave it a 4.5 overall rating, and it has a 4.4-star rating on Amazon.

 - Fast processor